I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_fsrtl_per_file_context.md

 `OwnerId`

 A pointer to a filter-driver-allocated buffer that uniquely identifies the owner of the per-file context structure.
 The format of this variable is filter-driver-specific.
 Filter drivers must set this member to a non-<b>NULL</b> value.

+`InstanceId`

+A pointer to a filter-driver-allocated buffer that can be used to distinguish among the per-file context structures that are created by the same filter driver.
+The format of this variable is filter-driver-specific.
+Filter drivers can set this member to <b>NULL</b>.

+`FreeCallback`

+A pointer to a <a href="https://msdn.microsoft.com/291b57d9-3bef-4acb-a571-86b67a03cd08">callback routine</a> that frees the per-file context structure.
+Filter drivers must set this member to a non-<b>NULL</b> value.

 ## Remarks
 In order to associate context information with a file, a legacy filter driver first allocates a <b>FSRTL_PER_FILE_CONTEXT</b> structure and initializes it using <a href="..\ntifs\nf-ntifs-fsrtlinsertperfilecontext.md">FsRtlInsertPerFileContext</a>.
 The driver then uses <b>FsRtlInsertPerFileContext</b> to associate that <b>FSRTL_PER_FILE_CONTEXT</b> object with the file.
 When the system tears down the file context object for a file, it calls <a href="..\ntifs\nf-ntifs-fsrtlteardownperfilecontexts.md">FsRtlTeardownPerFileContexts</a> which calls the <i>FreeCallback</i> routine that is specified in the <b>FSRTL_PER_FILE_CONTEXT</b> object.
 That callback must free the driver-specific context object.